Finance 101. How currency hedging affects your investment return

 Let’s say there is an income stream from a dividend-paying investment, like in our bond and income-generating ETFs.
 That income stream is where we look to hedge the investment.

-We also invest in the American ETFs.
-That gives us exposure to the biggest, strongest-performing equities sector in the world!
+We also invest in American ETFs.
+That gives us exposure to the biggest equities sector in the world.
 In addition, we invest in the European market, where opportunities abound.
-It’s all about protecting cash flow.
-That ensures the best possible outcome for our investors.